A Message for Prospective Residents

 Residency is the final and most important step in training to become an Emergency Physician, a fulfilling and critical career in medicine.
 You have worked very hard to learn the beginning skills in patient care during your time in medical school and you owe it to yourself and your patients to seek out the best training.

-Your training program should not only give you the tools and skills to become an outstanding physician, but also give you mentorship and guidance to help mold your future.
+We believe that residency training is an investment in yourself and your future career.
+Your training program should not only give you the tools and skills to become an outstanding physician, but also the mentorship and guidance to help mold your future.
 Your choice of residency training programs is one of the most important decisions you will make in your professional life.